In this article:

 Here’s everything you need to know about contingent offers, whether you’re buying or selling a home.

-If a home buyer makes a contingent offer, that means their offer to purchase the house is only valid if certain conditions are met.
-A contingent offer allows buyers to back out of the purchase contract without losing their earnest money deposit if something goes wrong.
+When a buyer makes a contingent offer, that means their offer to purchase the house is only valid if certain conditions are met.
+A contingent offer allows homebuyers to back out of the purchase contract without losing their earnest money deposit.

-Also known as a loan contingency, a financing contingency is the most common contingent offer you’ll see.
-If the buyer has trouble getting a mortgage for their home purchase, this clause allows them to drop out of the contract without penalty.
+This is the most common contingent offer you’ll see.
+If the buyer has trouble getting a mortgage for their home purchase, they can drop out of the contract without penalty.
 That way, buyers can avoid getting too deep into a real estate transaction without having the money to back it up.

 Home sale contingency

 A home sale contingency means that the offer is dependent on the sale of the buyer’s current home.
 This condition helps homeowners avoid the burden of making payments for both their new and existing home at the same time.

 If the appraised value of the house comes back significantly lower than the sale price, the buyer may have trouble securing a mortgage that’s large enough to buy the house.If the buyer doesn’t have additional cash on hand to cover the difference, the buyer and seller can negotiate the purchase price to match the appraised value.
 If this doesn’t work out, an appraisal contingency will allow the buyer to break the purchase agreement without forfeiting their deposit.

 This contingency gives buyers the right to a home inspection before completing the sale.
 The goal of the home inspection is to identify any issues that could cause trouble for the potential buyer, who can can cancel the purchase contract altogether if the situation can't be remedied.

 How long does a house stay in contingent status?